hubmapconsortium/portal-ui/context/app/markdown/docs/assay/codex.md

 On the right, there are four cropped images displayed in the original, full resolution.
 Within the whole region, 13 different areas are cropped at full resolution and compared for their intensity standard deviation.
 The four areas with the highest standard deviations, which often correspond to most contrast and information, are displayed in order.

-- This document is useful to generate the QA/QC report for the HuBMAP first data release when commercial Akoya acquiring and processing in employed

 3. Open the report and evaluate the channels based on the SNR, intensity patterns etc.
 4 ![](https://lh6.googleusercontent.com/rQZgGijJ4sLjvXe3xAN515C9MeHsRZx7GH3aVNE_WxT3T5UxThemChfHCC1vxpB01oXYoVGZ1A_4V1A6w2U4pxfV4ZKOlpl-Mis0BiaUAKOjpgLda_cs6MwLZhGy2c4r7LscGacN)
 4. Compare these images to validation staining patterns for the same antibody in the same tissue type.
 The patterns should follow correct cell type localization for the target marker.
-Failure is indicated by a FALSE designation in the channelnames_report.csv for that specific antibody.
+Failure is indicated by a FALSE designation in the **channelnames_report.csv** for that specific antibody.

-5. Open the generated channelnames_report.csv file and add TRUE/FALSE tags to each channel separated with a coma (if using text editors) or to the consecutive column if using *“Excel/LibreOffice”.*
+5. Open the generated **channelnames_report.csv** file and add TRUE/FALSE tags to each channel separated with a coma (if using text editors) or to the consecutive column if using *“Excel/LibreOffice”.*

 ## Terms defined in this document
 |**Term** |  **Definition** |
 |--|--|
 |  Intensity| Detector Counts|